associacaosilo/labdeemergencia2ed/_pages/en/projetos/labjaca.md

 ---
 layout: list
-title: What about our leisure?
-Criminalization, income and the pandemic.
-The reality and future of Brazilian funk parties and those who produce them.
+title: 'Criminalization, income and the pandemic.
+The reality and future of Brazilian funk parties and those who produce them.'
 proponent:
   - name: Bruno Sousa | LabJaca - Rio de Janeiro
     url: